Role Authoring

 RUN npm install -g typescript tsx prettier eslint

-That’s it. jackin’ handles the rest — Claude installation, entrypoint, user mapping, state persistence, and DinD setup.
+That's it. jackin handles the rest — agent runtime resolution and installation, entrypoint, user mapping, state persistence, and DinD setup.